thomastedesco94-ui/The-Standard-Model-of-Cognitive-Distortions/README.md

 **Q: Are you a qualified therapist/psychologist/psychiatrist?**

 **A:** As at the time of writing this (10 March 2026), no, I’m not a qualified therapist/psychologist/psychiatrist, and the disclaimer is there to make that clear.
 That said, I am currently completing a conversion master's degree in psychology, I volunteer at the Samaritans, and I have personal experience with CBT.
 The framework itself is grounded in the established work of Beck, Burns and Ellis (Beck and Burns are renowned qualified Psychiatrists, Ellis is a renowned qualified Psychologist).
 I’m just someone who found it helpful, wanted to make it more accessible, and tried to do that responsibly.
-I honestly think anyone reading this is more than capable of learning CBT, and it will significantly improve lives providing they do the work.
+I honestly think anyone reading this is more than capable of learning CBT, and it will significantly improve their lives providing they do the work.

 **Q: I actually found this really helpful, how do I thank you?**